Tradoor (TRADOOR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Tradoor Historical Price

-According to the latest data gathered on Tradoor live price page, the current price of Tradoor is 2.5127USD.
+According to the latest data gathered on Tradoor live price page, the current price of Tradoor is 2.2966USD.
 The circulating supply of Tradoor(TRADOOR) is

 In the past 24 hours, Tradoor has shown a price movement of